x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 11. Click **Next**.
 The **Validation email** screen appears.

-12. Enter an email address that is part of the mailbox in your organization's email server, and Click **+**.
+12. Enter an email address that is part of the mailbox in your organization's email server.

+13. Click **+**.

-13. Click **Validate**.
+14. Click **Validate**.
 The validation process starts.

-14. Once the validation process is completed, click **Next**.
+15. Once the validation process is completed, click **Next**.
 The **Review connector** screen appears.

-15. Review the settings you have configured, and click **Create connector**.
+16. Review the settings you have configured, and click **Create connector**.

 The connector is created.

 > [!NOTE]
 > If you need more information about the setup, click the **Help** or **Learn More** links.

-16. At the end, ensure your connector validates.
+17. At the end, ensure your connector validates.
 If the connector does not validate, see [Validate connectors](https://docs.microsoft.com/exchange/mail-flow-best-practices/use-connectors-to-configure-mail-flow/validate-connectors) for help resolving issues.

 ### For Classic EAC